martinqt/GitExtensionsDoc/source/settings.rst

     This involves summarising all commits between the specified from and to commit expressions when the plugin is started.
 This output can be copied to the clipboard in various formats.

-  .. settingspage:: Create Stash Pull Request
+  .. settingspage:: Create Bitbucket Pull Request

-    If your repository is hosted on Atlassian Bitbucket Server (Stash) then this plugin will enable you to create a pull request for Stash from Git Extensions
+    If your repository is hosted on Atlassian Bitbucket Server then this plugin will enable you to create a pull request for Bitbucket from Git Extensions

     For more information see: https://www.atlassian.com/software/bitbucket/server

-    .. setting:: Stash Username
+    .. setting:: Bitbucket Username

-      The username required to access Stash.
+      The username required to access Bitbucket.

-    .. setting:: Stash Password
+    .. setting:: Bitbucket Password

-      The password required to access Stash.
+      The password required to access Bitbucket.

-    .. setting:: Specify the base URL to Stash
+    .. setting:: Specify the base URL to Bitbucket

-      The URL from which you will access Stash.
+      The URL from which you will access Bitbucket.

     .. setting:: Disable SSL verification

-      Check this option if you do not require SSL verification to access Bitbucket Server (Stash).
+      Check this option if you do not require SSL verification to access Bitbucket Server.